gjcooper/VAULT/01_articles/gao2024role.md

 ---
+cssclasses:
-cssclass: research_note
+  - research_note
-type: "journalArticle"
+type: journalArticle
-author: "Gao, Mengcun; Turner, Brandon M.; Sloutsky, Vladimir M."
+author: Gao, Mengcun; Turner, Brandon M.; Sloutsky, Vladimir M.
-title: "The Role of Attention in Category Representation"
+title: The Role of Attention in Category Representation
-publication: "Cognitive Science"
+publication: Cognitive Science
 date: 2024-01-01
 citekey: gao2024role
 aliases:
-    - "The Role of Attention in Category Representation"
+  - The Role of Attention in Category Representation
 ---

 # The Role of Attention in Category Representation